Ronmi/react-boilerplate/README.md

 - A `Hello world` application with test codes.
 - Sample `.gitignore`.
 - Ready-to-work `browser-sync` for static pages.
 To integrate with your backend or mock server, related configuration is leaved in `bs-config.js`.
 - `lodash` and related webpack settings.
-It will not be included in packed file if you're not using it.
+It will not be included in packed file if you're not using it. **You'll have to run `typings i -S lodash` to install lodash typing info manually before using it.**

 It's suggested to install these packages globally.